 - Oral Comprehensive Exam

-To view competency requirements, obtain Study Guides and learn more about Advanced Placement you may go to the Registrar’s Office page.
+To view competency requirements, obtain Study Guides and learn more about advanced standing you may go to the Registrar’s Office page.

 - Biblical Survey